 They are tinier than others, but this makes them look cuter, too—an adult snake can be as short as 10 inches, and the longest goes to about 22 inches.

-This species is characterized by highly defined longitudinal stripes and a range of colors.
+This species is characterized by highly defined longitudinal stripes and various colors.
 Typically, a short-headed snake has brown as the main color with a touch of dull gold, tan, and light cream.
-And as the name tells, the head is short and distinguished from the rest of the body.
+As the name tells, the head is short and distinguished from the rest of the body.

 2. Red-sided Garter Snake

-These types of garter snakes are rare and will also not be found in the Midwestern United States like most other species.
+These garter snakes are rare and will not be found in the Midwestern United States like most other species.

 Red-sided garter snakes are mainly in the north and are not easily seen in yards and gardens.
 They also hibernate from extremely cold weather and appear during warmer winter days.